godotengine/godot-docs/getting_started/first_3d_game/index.rst

 - Code basic procedural gameplay by instancing monsters at regular time intervals.
 - Design a movement animation and change its speed at run-time.
-- Draw a simple interface on a 3D game.
+- Draw a user interface on a 3D game.

 And more.